 Fetal genotyping – diagnostic

-The IBGRL Molecular Diagnostics department offers United Kingdom Accreditation Service (UKAS) accredited fetal blood group genotyping tests to national and international customers.
+IBGRL Molecular Diagnostics is a UKAS accredited medical laboratory (number 9765).
+We are offering fetal blood group genotyping tests to national and international customers.

 The fetal genotyping test is available for customers (who do not have a Blood and Blood Component contract with NHSBT) under our Terms and Conditions contract by signing our referral form.
 Please contact our Business Development Manager Erika Rutherford firstname.lastname@example.org for more information.

 |Investigation||Notes||Sample(s) required (minimum 0.5ml EDTA blood)||Accompanying Form||Turnaround times|

 |Fetal Genotyping from Maternal Blood||Pregnancy must be at least 16 weeks for RhD/C/E/c Pregnancy must be at least 20 weeks for Kell typing.||16ml EDTA blood per Rh test plus 3ml paternal blood if available (for RhD only)||FRM4674 (Word 113KB)||Within 7 business days|

 |Fetal Sex Typing from Maternal Blood.
 This test has been divested from the 1st April 2023||N/A||N/A||Information about alternative testing availabilities (PDF 443KB)||N/A|